integral-llc/react-interview/README.md

 Then open your browser to [http://localhost:8080](http://localhost:8080).
 You should see a list of questions.

-Make a branch with your name, after you complere as many of the subjects as you can create a pull-request.
+Make a branch with your name, after you complete as many of the subjects as you can create a pull-request.